 Curved performance characteristics

-Even though an energy target might depend on a single driving factor, it does not follow that the relationship is a straight line.
+Even though energy consumption might depend on a single driving factor, it does not follow that the relationship is a straight line.
 This is particularly true in cases of continuous production machinery whose output is varied by changing speed.
 Since the frictional and windage losses in the machinery increase according to a power law, the predicted electrical energy requirement for the drive motors will increase more steeply as speed and output are increased.

-E = k0 + k1Dn
+E = k0 + k1Dn ---(1)

 D' = Dn